GoogleCloudPlatform/ai-ml-recipes/README.md

-# Dataproc Workspaces quickstart notebooks
+# Dataproc ML Quickstart Notebooks

-Dataproc Workspaces quickstart notebooks are an effort to assist you to jumpstart the development of data processing and machine learning notebooks using [Dataproc](https://cloud.google.com/dataproc/)'s distributed processing capabilities.
+Dataproc ML Quickstart Notebooks are an effort to assist you to jumpstart the development of data processing and machine learning notebooks using [Dataproc](https://cloud.google.com/dataproc/)'s distributed processing capabilities.

 We are release a set of machine learning focused notebooks, for you to adapt, extend, and use to solve your use cases using your own data.
 Also, we are releasing a public read-only Dataproc Metastore, for you to easily have access to several curated public datasets in this managed metastore using Spark.